Groups Fall 2016

 Thursday, 3-4:30 pm (9/29-11/17)

 Social Confidence Group

-This group is a three-part series and is being offered once this semester.
+This group is a four-part series.
 The group is educational in nature and goes over specific skills such as reading social cues, overcoming initial anxiety, and getting to know others on a meaningful level.
 It is particularly geared for those individuals who feel socially awkward, find it difficult to initiate conversation, and have trouble meeting friends or dating partners.
-Students must first have an initial appointment at the Counseling Center to be referred to the Social Confidence Group.
-Please call the Counseling Center at (859) 257-8701 for more information or to sign up for an appointment.
-Sessions held in 201 Frazee Hall.

 There are a number of structured, educationally focused workshops and groups that are currently being offered by the UK Counseling Center.
-Some have been regularly offered in the past and some are new.
-All of these groups and workshops are free for fee-paying University of Kentucky students who are enrolled for at least 6 credit hours.
-You do not need an appointment to attend one of these workshops.
+You do not need to be a client of the UKCC or an appointment to attend one of these workshops.